 Do you have comments about my books or other comments you want to share with other people?
 Please use this guestbook.

 I am very grateful for the outpouring of praise for my latest book my memoir about my life with Pat Conroy TELL ME A STORY.
 I’d like you all to know that I read everyone of them and the private messages.
-I am on an extensive book tour where I try to meet as many of you, my wonderful readers, as I can.
+Until recently (about beginning of March 2020) I was on an extensive book tour where I tried to meet as many of you, my wonderful readers, as I could… Sadly, the world has taken a scary turn; my prayers are with all of you…

 As we started to leave, I picked it up again and told my husband, I'm getting this.
 That night, I started reading and was gripped.
 I was pleasantly surprised to find out you taught at our Alma Mater, Montevallo!
 My husband, Drew, actually had you for a class!
 As you moved to Gadsden, I knew it well too.
 As my dad retired from Goodyear and Gadsden was our weekend stomping ground.
 All that to say, wow, when I finished the book and had a good cry, I felt like I knew Pat Conroy, and I'm sorry to say, I didn't know him before I read this book.
 Sure, I'd heard of "The Prince of Tides", but never saw the movie or read the book.